 The Moët & Chandon brand name has inspired everything from their very own Bar Boy to an Ice Imperial Boat.
 Now the color of the luxe bubbly finds its way to the Moët & Chandon vending machine.
 Installed as part of the holiday gift section at British department store Selfridges, the machine mimics the color of champagne.
 Looking luxurious in a metallic rose gold finish, it dispenses mini bottles of Moët & Chandon.

-By putting its product out there in such an innovative way, the French brand is making itself more accessible and appealing to entry-level holiday shoppers.
+By putting its product out there in such an innovative way, the French brand makes itself more accessible and appealing to entry-level holiday shoppers.
 Besides that, social media is also abuzz with this latest move on the part of both the high-end names.
-Both Selfridges and Moët & Chandon are witnessing large amounts of retweets and shares from their social media posts about the machine because of its bubble-icious novelty.
+Both Selfridges and Moët & Chandon witness large amounts of retweets and shares from their social media posts about the machine because of its bubble-icious novelty.

-But while Selfridges is basking in all this bubbly glory, industry insiders suggest that the luxury spirit makers have another think coming.
-“I think it will hurt the brand in the long run,” said Al Ries, founder and chairman of Ries & Ries, a Roswell, GA-based marketing strategy consultancy.
-“Champagne is expensive and a vending machine connotes exactly the wrong perception,” he said.
-“I can’t image existing Moët & Chandon customers will be impressed with a vending machine selling Champagne.
+But while Selfridges is basking in all this bubbly glory, industry insiders suggest that the luxury spirit makers have another thing coming.
+“I think it will hurt the brand in the long run,” said Al Ries, founder, and chairman of Ries & Ries, a Roswell, GA-based marketing strategy consultancy.
+“Champagne is expensive, and a vending machine connotes exactly the wrong perception,” he said.
+“I can’t imagine existing Moët & Chandon customers will be impressed with a vending machine selling Champagne.

 [Via – Luxurydaily]